 STEM stands for Science, Technology, Engineering, and Math.
 In the Little Passports STEM subscriptions, your child will solve real scientific mysteries and complete hands-on Little Passports projects tailored to a certain theme.

-Featured next in this Little Passports review, we’ll fill you in on what to expect with the Science Junior and Science Expedition kits.
+Featured next in this Little Passports review, I’ll fill you in on what to expect with the Science Junior and Science Expedition kits.

 Little Passports Science Junior Ages 5-8 Review

 Science Junior introduces your child to fun, engaging scientific experiments while teaching them about the way things work.
 This package will cover themes such as volcanoes, chimpanzees, optical illusions, deep-sea explorations, and so much more.